sFrostUniverse/Vikrant-bot/readme.md

 # Vikrant Security Bot 🔐

-A powerful, customizable **anti-nuke and moderation bot** designed to protect your Discord server from raids, mass destruction, and abuse — with real-time defense features and user-friendly setup.
+A powerful, customizable **anti-nuke and moderation bot** designed to protect your Discord server from raids, mass destruction, link spam, and abuse — with real-time defense and a friendly setup flow.

 ---

 ## ⚙️ Features

 ### 🛡️ Anti-Nuke System
-- Real-time monitoring of:
+- Real-time monitoring of destructive actions:
-  - Mass bans
+  - 🚫 Mass bans
-  - Role deletions
+  - 🧨 Role deletions
-  - Channel deletions
+  - 📁 Channel deletions
-- Auto-punishes attackers based on your config:
+- Auto-punishes attackers using your chosen method:
-  - `ban`, `kick`, or `strip roles`
+  - `ban`, `kick`, or `remove roles`
-- Trust system to exempt selected admins
+- Trust system: whitelist selected admins from protection triggers

 ### 🔧 `/setup`
-- One command to initialize:
+- One interactive command to configure the bot
-  - Admin channel (`#vikrant-admin`) for security alerts
-  - Complaint channel (`#complaints`) for user reports
-- Supports **auto-create** or **manual selection** of existing channels
+- Options to:
+  - **Auto-create** admin + complaint channels
+  - **Manually select** existing ones
-- Saves configuration into `config.json` per server:
+- Saves all settings to `config.json`:
-  - `trusted_admins`, `auto_punish`, `punishment_type`, etc.
+  - `admin_log_channel`, `complaint_channel`, `trusted_admins`, `auto_punish`, and more

+### 🔗 Link Spam Protection
+- Detects users posting suspicious links across multiple channels
+- Instantly **kicks** the user to prevent mass scams
+- Logs the action in the admin channel

 ### 📩 `/complain`
-- Anonymous complaint system
+- Submit anonymous complaints
-- Messages are routed to the configured complaint channel
+- Delivered directly to your configured complaint channel
-- Keeps users safe from retaliation
+- Ensures safety and privacy for your community

 ### 🚨 `/lockdown` & `/unlock`
-- Lock all text channels to prevent messages from @everyone
+- Instantly locks all text channels for @everyone
-- Restore normal access after the threat is gone
-- Effective during raids or emergencies
+- Useful during raids, floods, or emergencies

----
+- `/unlock` restores normal access

 ## 🧩 Project Structure